 Why I Developed Teaching Students with Visual Impairments

 The reason I developed this web resource is twofold.
 I had been working for years on developing a resource tool to help me provide consultation and support to classroom teachers.
 I found providing consultation to be one of the most challenging aspects of being an itinerant TVI.
 I found it difficult to coordinate the time to have uninterrupted collaboration with teachers and therapists.
-Additionally, I had created a number of resource handbooks for myself filled with notes from conferences, trainings and from VI resource books I had read.
+Additionally, I had created several resource handbooks for myself filled with notes from conferences, training and from VI resource books I had read.
 My files continued to grow and become quite cumbersome.
 I wanted a more efficient way to organize the information for quick reference.

 How I Can Help You

 It is my hope that whether you are a seasoned professional in the field of visual impairments, just entering the vision field, a classroom teacher learning how to meet the unique needs of a student with visual impairments, a parent of a student with visual impairments, or an administrator that you will find this site to be a helpful resource!
-My articles are developed through research and direct experience.
+My articles are developed through a combination of research and direct experience.
 I would love to partner with you and support you in educating students with visual impairments and to discover new ways to meet each student's unique visual and learning needs.

 All the best!

-Sign up for free membership to access the FREE downloadable templates, handbooks and handouts on the Printables page, network with fellow VI professionals in the VI forum or contact me.
+Sign up for free membership to access the FREE downloadable handbooks and handouts on the Free Printables page along with access to the Goal Bank pages.
 Simply click on the Log In | Register link in the navigation bar.
 If you haven't joined yet, you will be prompted to create a password.